-The school psychology program promotes the role of the school psychologist as a developer of human potential.
+The school psychology program promotes the role of the school psychologist as a developer of an individual's potential.
 The program prepares students to be interpersonally skilled, data-oriented problem solvers who are able to provide a broad array of psychological services to children.
 The school psychology program emphasizes an integrated theoretical orientation in understanding children and adolescents as part of a family, school, community and culture.
 Students acquire skills in psychological assessment, consultation, counseling and applied research.

-The program is designed to prepare students for employment in a variety of settings including schools, mental health clinics, rehabilitation agencies and private practice settings.
+The program is designed to prepare students for employment in a variety of settings including schools, mental health clinics, hospitals, and other clinical and educational settings.
 An emphasis is placed on an integrated model of training with a substantial focus on field and practicum experiences.